UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 ### Configuration

 - Each SQL VM will have the number and size of data disks specified, of up to 1TiB each.
-The SQL extension will configure these into a single volume using Storage Spaces.
+The SQL extension will configure these into a single volume using storage spaces.

 - The template configures the SQL instances with contained database authentication set to **true**.